C2dricLeroy/Javascript-algorithm/README.md

 - 80 : How old will I be in 2099?
 - 81 : Lario and Muigi Pipe Problem
 - 82 : Exclusive "or" (xor) Logical Operator
+- 83 : Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence